florian-beetz/bachelor-thesis/thesis.md

 the type of the dependency this may be a viable solution, for example if alternatives for the used functionalities are available.
-In this case however, removing the dependency would have lead to code duplication, which is often unfavorable for enabling good software maintainability.
+In this case however, removing the dependency would have lead to code duplication, which is often unfavorable for enabling good software maintainability, because the duplicated code would then need to be maintained in both instances.

 Third, the components Logic and Preferences could be joined in one module.
 This would weaken the encapsulation of the components, but especially if there